Assassin’s Creed got released, and it’s time to optimize the game to its fullest. You don’t want to play the game at low FPS, do you?

 Depth of Field: On

-Having this on will render more of the objects in the background, which will look nice.
+Having this on will render more of the objects in the background, which will look better.

-Also, if you have an AMD GPU then be sure to disable HBCC as it causes a lot of performance drops for AMD graphics cards.
+Also, if you have an AMD GPU, be sure to disable HBCC as it causes a lot of performance drops for AMD graphics cards.